-Λ ΙΟΤΙΣΕ The coupling can be damaged by corrosion if the storage period is exceeded!
+1 NOTICE The coupling can be damaged by corrosion if the storage period is exceeded!
 Corrosion can render the coupling unserviceable.
 Check the coupling for signs of corrosion every four weeks after the storage period has been exceeded.
 If there are signs of corrosion, use a long term preservative in accordance with the manufacturer's instructions to protect all coupling elements - after having consulted RENK AG (Rheine plant).
-The default preservation used for the coupling is designed for indoor, dry trans- portation and storage lasting six months.
+The default preservation used for the coupling is designed for indoor, dry transportation and storage lasting six months.
 If the coupling is stored for longer than six months after delivery ex works, then the preservation will have to be renewed.
 Preservation used in moist, salty or acidic conditions for transport and storage or long-term storage is possible upon request.
-All parts of the coupling: should be stored indoors and in dry conditions. should not be exposed to humid, salty or acidic atmospheres, nor atmospheres containing chemicals. - should be protected against mechanical damage.
+All parts of the coupling: should be stored indoors and in dry conditions. should not be exposed to humid, salty or acidic atmospheres, nor atmospheres containing chemicals. should be protected against mechanical damage.
 Observe the period of storage.
 Do not remove the preservation until shortly before assembly.
-4.4 Disposing of t he packing The product is adopted to the size, econe and transport route of the delivery
+4.4 Disposing of the packing The packing is adapted to the size, scope and transport route of the delivery.